MatthewWid/needamod-bot/README.md

 ## What is this?
-This is a bot that will automate the job of moderators on /r/needamod by automatically commenting to appropriate posts.
+This is a bot that will automate the job of moderators on /r/needamod by automatically commenting to posts with things that usually moderators would have to do manually.
-Created by me, /u/MatthewMob.
+This bot was created by me, /u/MatthewMob.

 ## Features
-* Automatically reply with subreddit information from a subreddit mentioned in a post.
+* Automatically reply with subreddit information of a subreddit mentioned in a post.
 * Automatically reply with suggestions to "Offer to Mod" posts.
 * Will check and reply only to the last **five** posts made in the last **15 minutes** (can be altered).